radiantearth/stac-api-spec/api-spec.md

 | /search       | [ItemCollection](../item-spec/itemcollection-spec.md) | Retrieves a group of Items matching the
 provided search predicates, probably containing search metadata from the `search` extension |

-The `/` endpoint should function as a complete `Catalog` representation of all the data contained in the API and linked to in some way from root to `Collections` and `Items` through `children` and `child` Links.
+The root endpoint (`/`) should function as a complete `Catalog` representation of all the data contained in the API.
+All `Collections` and `Items` should be linked to from the root through a `data` Link (returning all `Collections`), one or more `child` Links each referencing a single `Collection`, and a `search` Link referencing the `/search` endpoint.

-The `/search` endpoint is similar to the `/collections/{collectionId}/items` endpoint in OGC API - Features in that it accepts parameters for filtering, however it performs the filtering across all collections.
-The parameters accepted are the same as the Filter Parameters above, however the *[extensions](extensions/README.md)* also provide advanced querying parameters.
+The `/search` endpoint is similar to the `/collections/{collectionId}/items` endpoint in OAFeat in that it accepts parameters for filtering; however, it performs the filtering across all collections.
+The parameters accepted are the same as the Filter Parameters above; however, the *[extensions](extensions/README.md)* also provide advanced querying parameters.

 It is **required** to add to the root endpoint (`/`) object a Link in the `links` array with the `rel` type set to `search`  that refers to the search endpoint in the `href` property, with a `type` of `application/geo+json`.
 This Link should look like: